-Our net charge-offs from total consumer finance receivables and loans were \$258 million for the year ended December 31, 2021, compared to \$713 million for the year ended December 31, 2020.
-Net charge-offs for our consumer automotive portfolio decreased by \$465 million for the year ended December 31, 2021, driven by strong payment performance, elevated recoveries, and lower loss severity as a result of elevated used vehicle values.
-While economic conditions have improved since the beginning of the pandemic, and we have taken a number of actions including the utilization of loan modification programs to support our customers and manage credit risk, we may incur higher net charge-offs in future periods as a result of continued economic dislocation resulting from the impacts of COVID-19.
+Our net charge-offs from total consumer finance receivables and loans were \$897 million for the year ended December 31, 2022, respectively, compared to net charge-offs of \$258 million for the year ended December 31, 2021.
+Net charge-offs for our consumer automotive portfolio increased by \$548 million for the year ended December 31, 2022, compared to 2021.
+We experienced increases from prior year COVID-19 pandemic lows in delinquency and loss statistics in our consumer automotive portfolio.
+Net charge-offs in our consumer other portfolio increased primarily due to the acquisition of Ally Credit Card, which we acquired in December 2021.